fruityloops1/smo-practice/README.md

 This is a mod for Super Mario Odyssey that adds different features that intend to aid in speedrun practice (but can also be used for other reasons).

 The mod is compatible with versions 1.0.0 and 1.3.0 of Super Mario Odyssey.
-Note that the 1.3.0 version does not yet support the TAS script player.

 This is a continuation of the [original version of this mod by fruityloops1](https://github.com/fruityloops1/smo-practice).